-1. be acquainted with some of the leading ethical theories, their potential applications (e.g. in medicine and climate change), and various theoretical accounts of death and well-being (THEORETICAL UNDERSTANDING),

-- have carefully reflected on your own value scale, including what you regard as having final worth, with the purpose of making more choiceworthy decisions (SELF-KNOWLEDGE & PRACTICAL WISDOM), - 3. have presented and defended your own thoughts on topics in ethics and/or value theory, and have carefully entertained criticisms and alternative perspectives (PERSONAL DEVELOPMENT), - 4. have cultivated intellectual virtues pertaining to argumentation, dialogue, interpretation, research and clear writing (to help with outcomes 1-3) (SKILLS).
+- be acquainted with some of the leading ethical theories, their applications, and various controversies regarding death and well-being (THEORETICAL UNDERSTANDING), - Ø - have carefully reflected on your own value scale, including what you regard as having final worth, with the purpose of making more choiceworthy decisions (SELF-KNOWLEDGE & PRACTICAL WISDOM), - 3. have presented and defended your own sustained argument on a topic in ethics and/or value theory in the midst of having carefully entertained criticisms and alternative perspectives (PERSONAL DEVELOPMENT), - have cultivated intellectual virtues pertaining to argumentation, dialogue, interpretation, research and clear writing (to help with outcomes 1-3) (SKILLS).